Call for community partners!

 Program Description

 Two-Sided Mirror is an interactive role-play based workshop written by Catherine Frid.
 The scenes tell the story of Jim, a father and grandfather, coping with his daughter’s recent cancer diagnosis.
 As the story progresses, we see Jim trying to navigate his own feelings of depression and suicidality while supporting Marissa and her daughter, Corrine.
-As it becomes apparent that Marissa’s illness may be terminal, she begins to consider whether a Medically-Assisted Death (MAiD) is right for her.
+As it becomes apparent that Marissa’s illness may be terminal, she begins to consider whether Medical Assistance in Dying (MAiD) is right for her.
 Through the eyes of Marissa, Corrine, and Jim we see a family contending with the realities of MAiD and its implications, through three different viewpoints.

 Jim, like many seniors and their families, has complicated feelings surrounding the separate but intertwined issues of depression, suicide, and MAiD in aging communities.
 Due to issues such as stigma, ageism, and ableism, there are few places where Elders and their loved ones are able to speak about these challenges honestly and candidly.